-8.3 If the title provides that consent from neighbouring owners was required for alterations but the alteration has been complete for a period of 12 weeks or more with no objection having been made, then neighbouring proprietors lose any right to complain about the particular alteration.
+8.3 If the title provides that consent from neighbouring owners was required for alterations needing local authority approval but the alteration has been complete for a period of 12 weeks or more with no objection having been made, then neighbouring proprietors lose any right to complain about the particular alteration.
 However if such an objection has been made you should inform your solicitor who will discuss how to deal with the matter.

-8.4 This warrants there are no planning conditions of a continuing nature restricting current use of the Property or adversely affecting it.
+8.4 This clause warrants there are no planning conditions of a continuing nature restricting current use of the Property or adversely affecting it.